View the deals available in your area. To see your personalised results, you’ll need to enter your address.

 If your fibre package is fibre-to-the-cabinet (FTTC), the final journey of the connection from the local street cabinet to your home is serviced by the same traditional copper wires as ADSL broadband.
 So the farther your property is away from that cabinet, the more your connection relies on copper cables, which means your broadband speed might be slower.
 But it's still a lot faster than ADSL broadband, usually offering maximum speeds of around 70Mbps.

 But there's a growing network of broadband connections that don't rely on copper cables anymore.
-Fibre-to-the-premises (FTTP) technology, commonly known as full fibre, connects fibre-optic cables straight from the broadband exchange to your property, which eliminates the slowdown you get between the cabinet and your home.
+Full fibre, on the other hand, connects fibre-optic cables straight from the broadband exchange to your property, which eliminates the slowdown you get between the cabinet and your home.

 This gives you the fastest connections available, with gigabit speeds (1000Mbps/1Gbps and higher) potentially in reach.